 Forests: With connected sensors placed on trees, you can make urban forests healthier and better able to withstand – and even take advantage of – the effects of climate change.

-Office Furniture: Software and sensors embedded in office furniture are being used to improve office productivity, ergonomics and employee health.
+Office Furniture: Software and smart sensors embedded in office furniture are being used to improve office productivity, ergonomics and employee health.

 Invisibles: Forget wearables, the next big thing is sensor-based technology that you can’t see, whether they are in jewelry, attached to the skin like a bandage, or perhaps even embedded under the skin or inside the body.
 By 2017, 30% of wearables will be “unobtrusive to the naked eye,” according to market researcher Gartner.